Oracle Backend for Microservices and AI

 • Python 3+

-When installing in a non-production environment, for example a developer’s desktop, the previously mentioned pre-requisites may be met through an additional setup task, but there are additional desktop system or software requirements.
+When installing in a desktop environment, for example a developer’s desktop, the previously mentioned pre-requisites may be met through an additional setup task, but there are additional desktop system or software requirements.
 For example:

 • 2 CPUs or more